-Infections acquired through heterosexual sex accounted for 45 percent of diagnoses in 2012.20 The number of people who acquire HIV heterosexually overseas is continuing to decline; conversely the number of infections acquired in the UK continues its dramatic rise from 27 percent in 2002, to 52 percent in 2011.21
+Infections acquired through heterosexual sex accounted for 45 percent of diagnoses in 2012.
+24 The number of people who acquire HIV heterosexually overseas is continuing to decline; conversely the number of infections acquired in the UK continues its dramatic rise from 27 percent in 2002, to 52 percent in 2011.
+25

 The increasing number of people infected with HIV through this route means that the number of women living with HIV is increasing.
 The male to female ratio of HIV diagnoses made before 1995 was around 6 to 1, whereas in 2011 the ratio for new diagnoses was around 2.1 males to 1.0 female.
 26

 Mother-to-child transmission of HIV

 A 2012 study found that pregnancy rates among HIV-positive women in the UK have increased.
 Additionally, the proportion of pregnancies that were terminated among the women taking part in the study decreased from 13 percent in 2000-01 to 3 percent in 2008-09.
 The investigators concluded that this increase in women choosing not to have an abortion was likely to result from increased access to prevention of mother-to-child transmission.
 41

 HIV infected blood/tissue transfer

 Blood safety measures within the UK have minimised the risk of transmission through infected blood transfusions and tissue to such a degree that there have been no reports of HIV infection being acquired in this way, in the UK, since 2002.
 42 The last recorded incident of HIV transmission through infected blood donated in the UK was in a female blood transfusion recipient in 2003.
 43

 To minimise the risk of receiving infected blood whilst donors are in the window period, the UK has certain restrictions on who can donate.
 Individuals that have ever been a sex worker or have ever injected drugs are banned from donating blood for life.
 Other behaviours that are considered to be high-risk result in an individual being deferred from donating blood rather than having a lifetime ban.
 For example, individuals that have had sex with somebody who has been sexually active in a high-prevalence country, with a sex worker or with an injecting drug user, cannot donate blood for twelve months afterwards.
 44 Until 2011, men who have sex with men (MSM) were permanently excluded from donating blood in the UK.
 The blood donation criterion was changed in England, Scotland and Wales on 7th November 2011, bringing the donation criteria for MSM in line with other high-risk groups with a twelve-month deferral period.

 Occupational exposure is very rare in the UK, with one definite documented case since 1997.
 45 Medical settings have procedures in place in case of a ‘sharps injury’, which can involve PEP if there is a danger that the health care worker has been exposed to HIV infected blood.

-HIV and Africans in the UK
+Black Africans and HIV/AIDS in the UK

 To access information about how to get tested for HIV in the UK, see our help and advice page.